 Great Lakes Hops has found the following fall practices to be effective in gaining good control over downy mildew and other pests and pathogens in hopyards.

 The element chlorine is common in nature and exists as an anion (Cl- ).
-It carries a negative particle charge and competes with other anions such as sulphates and magnesium if it is out of proportion to the other elements.
+It carries a negative particle charge and competes with other anions such as sulfates and magnesium if it is out of balance to the other elements.
 It leaches from soils at about the same rate as nitrates.
-Excess levels of chlorides reduce soil microbe populations and reduce nitrogen conversion rates.
+Excess levels of toxic chlorides reduce soil microbe populations and reduce nitrogen conversion rates.
 Inputs to soils of chlorine are from natural rainfall, irrigation water, and fertilizers (potassium chloride).
 Swine and poultry manures have relatively high levels of chlorides compared to cattle manures.
-Chlorine is commonly found at ambient levels of around 50 mg/l in many soils (California excluded).
-Many formulations of chemical based NPK fertilizers have very high levels of chlorides.
+Chlorine is commonly found at ambient levels of around 50 mg/l in many soils where hops are normally commercially grown.
+Many cheaper granular formulations of chemical based NPK fertilizers have very high levels of chlorides.
 (Potassium chloride is a common source.)

 Pyganic insecticide is a very short-lived contact insecticide that is approved for organic use and is OMRI certified.